Focus on your growth, instead of your pain.

 There is purpose in your pain, my friend, and that purpose may not be immediately clear because the reality is that pain does cast a pretty dark shadow.
 Look for the light, and go after it.
 Be cautious not to interpret ‘purpose in your pain’ to mean you should expect some grand call to ministry, some elaborate business idea, some big leadership initiative, or whatever else many pastors, teachers, speakers, authors, or entertainers might testify of.
 That is likely to come, but don’t let that be your goal.
-I feel compelled to address the misconception that we go through pain just to get our assignment in life.
-You aren’t going through what you are going through solely to help someone else.
-I believe there is truth in that sentiment; however, I’m just more convinced that the immediate purpose for our pain is not necessarily assignment, but relationship: to recognize and get to know God in new, deeper, and more personal ways.
+You aren’t going through what you are going through solely to help someone else or to clarify your assignment in life.
+While that may be revealed, the immediate purpose for our pain is a deeper relationship: to recognize and get to know God in new, deeper, and more personal ways.
 Because truth be told, you will need to know Him like that to become what (and who) He desires you to be.

-Plus, as you are getting to know Him in new ways, He is changing you on the inside.
+As you are getting to know Him and trust Him in new ways, He is changing you on the inside.
 He will be taking away some self-sabotaging tendency, breaking some spiritual bondage, giving freedom, replacing fear and doubt with confidence and clarity, or strengthening your faith and tenacity.
-All the while, you just think you are hurting.
+All the while, you just think you are hurting when you are actually growing.
 You mistakenly believe that you are just a spiritual weakling, struggling yet again.
 No, my friend.
-You are so much more than that, and you are doing so much more than just struggling.
+You are so much more than that, and you are doing so much more than even in your struggling.
 You are making the transition.
 Transformation is taking place.
 It truly is amazing, and it’s exciting stuff WHEN you get through the pain.
 I emphasize when because there is no if.
 YOU WILL GET THROUGH IT.